Myanmar civil war (2021–present): Shifting Karenni frontlines

 In early August, the Tatmadaw and civilian sources reported that the Tatmadaw had secured Loikaw and much of the surrounding township.
 On 5 September, the KNDF attempted to assassinate Tatmadaw leader Min Aung Hlaing while he was visiting Loikaw.

-As of 20 September 2024, the Myanmar junta only had control of Loikaw and Bawlakhe Townships.
+As of 20 September 2024, the Myanmar junta only controlled Loikaw and Bawlakhe townships.

-During October, fighting shifted to North Kayah State, after the flooding of Typhoon Yagi.
-Tatmadaw troops and Pa-O militia attacked several Karenni Resistance-held settlements including Pinlaung, Mobye and Pekon.
-Pekon was taken in a military counter-offensive taking advantage of the flooding caused by Yagi.
-However, Karenni leadership did not believe that the Tatmadaw aimed to hold the territory, as the Tatmadaw has to use helicopters to maintain some supply lines.
-While fighting was reported early December along Pekon-Moebye-Loikaw road.
+During October, fighting shifted to North Kayah State after the flooding of Typhoon Yagi.
+Tatmadaw troops and Pa-O militia attacked several Karenni resistance-held settlements, including Pinlaung, Mobye and Pekon.
+Pekon was taken in a military counter-offensive, taking advantage of the flooding caused by Yagi.
+However, Karenni leadership did not believe that the Tatmadaw aimed to hold the territory, as the Tatmadaw needed helicopters to maintain some supply lines.
+Fighting was reported in early December along the Pekon-Moebye-Loikaw road.

-On 29 October, it was announced that several Karenni resistance groups united to form the Kayan National Army.
+On 29 October 2024, several Karenni resistance groups were reported to have united as the Kayan National Army.

-In January 2025, El País reported that Demoso has become a major center for refugees, housing some 150,000 displaced civilians.
+In January 2025, the town of Demoso was reported to have become a major centre for refugees, housing some 150,000 displaced civilians.

 Fighting over Mobye

 Tatmadaw has succeeded in taking Mobye, the town, during its offensive in December.
 Now as of early February the KNDF launches an advance to retake the town.

-Early March, reports of air and artillery strikes in Pekhon and Loikaw.
-While KNDF had announced it launched an offensive to retake Mobye from Tatmadaw, who had taken it in December.
-Junta is reported to have taken high casualties when taking the town.
-With KNDF now defending against a Junta bid to "Reclaim" Mobye from KNDF.
-The Junta is now sending reinforcements from Loikaw to help in this effort.
+In early March, there were reports of air and artillery strikes in Pekhon and Loikaw.
+While KNDF had announced it had launched an offensive to retake Mobye from Tatmadaw, who had taken it in December.
+The junta was reported to have taken high casualties when taking the town.
+With KNDF now defending against a junta bid to "reclaim" Mobye from KNDF.
+The junta sent reinforcements from Loikaw to help in this effort.
 Additional areas are mentioned, with the Irrawaddy citing an KNDF member saying: "Fighting has also broken out in [Karenni’s] Loikaw, Hpasaung, and Bawlakhae townships over the past month, but Mobye has seen the heaviest clashes.
 The junta has suffered significant casualties while we have also lost some comrades".
 Mobye is strategically located 40 km from Loikaw.